{user_name}

 You may request from the controller confirmation as to whether personal data concerning you are being processed by us.

-Where such processing is taking place, you may request access from the controller to the following information:
+If such processing is taking place, you may request from the controller information about the following:

 1. the purposes for which the personal data are processed;